omeka/Documentation/source/Reference/models/ItemType.rst

     .. php:method:: _delete()

+        Clean up the associated records for this Item Type.

-        Delete all the ItemTypesElements rows joined to this type.
+        Delete all the ItemTypesElements rows joined to this type, and remove the type ID from any associated items.

     .. php:method:: afterSave($args)